ceshine/textrank_demo/README.md

 Demo: **[A static snapshot](https://publicb2.ceshine.net/file/ceshine-public/misc/textrank_demo_zh.html) with an example from a news article.**

 This project uses [Baidu's free NLP API](https://cloud.baidu.com/product/nlp) to do word segmentation and POS tagging.
-You need to create an account there and set the following environment variables:
+You need to create an account there, install the Python SDK, and set the following environment variables:

 * BAIDU_APP_ID
 * BAIDU_APP_KEY